-Nagaland is located in the northeast of India.
-The state is surrounded by Myanmar on the east, Arunachal Pradesh on the north, Assam on the west, and Manipur on the south.
+Nagaland is located in the Northeast of India.
+The state is surrounded by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west and Manipur in the south.

-Nagaland has around 600 million metric tonnes (MMT) of crude oil and more than 20 MT of hydrocarbon reserves, which are unexploited.
-Moreover, over 1000 MT of high chemical grade limestone reserves can be found in the eastern region.
+Nagaland has around 600 million metric tonnes (MT) of crude oil and more than 20 million tonnes (MT) of hydrocarbon reserves, which are unexploited.
+Moreover, the state has 315 MT of coal reserves and 1,038 MT of limestone reserves.

-The state provides institutional support through various central and state government agencies such as North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.
+The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.

-Nagaland offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism and the handlooms and handicrafts sectors.
-Transport and communication connectivity is good.
+The state offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism, and the handlooms and handicrafts sectors.
+Transport and communication facilities are good.
 Industrial centres and special economic zones (SEZs) are being developed to enhance the marketability of products.